Sarah Nelson’s Grasmere Gingerbread:

-Grasmere Gingerbread Shop is situated next to the churchyard and you will definitely smell it before you see it.
+Grasmere Gingerbread Shop is next to the churchyard and you will definitely smell it before you see it.

 The building was formally the village schoolhouse where Wordsworth taught for a time in 1882.